 Vol. 15 No. 6 - August/September 2015

-About five years ago, when the construction industry was languishing nationwide and tilt-up concrete commercial jobs in Southern California were rare, Gregg Hamann of Hamann Construction in El Cajon, California, needed a project to keep his skilled workers employed between jobs.
+When the construction industry was languishing nationwide and tilt-up concrete commercial jobs in Southern California were rare, Gregg Hamann of Hamann Construction in El Cajon, California, needed a project to keep his skilled workers employed between jobs.

 His solution was for them to build Stonehaven, his vacation home that’s a showplace of residential concrete construction, with poured and tilt-up elements, a concrete roof, polished floors and a pervious driveway.